Testing IVD Medical Instrument Feasibility During Development

-With the priorities of getting to market faster and lowering development costs, KMC obtains critical information early in the medical device product development process to avoid bottlenecks, interaction conflicts, performance surprises and optimize the best instrument architecture.
+With the priorities of getting to market faster and lowering development costs, KMC obtains critical information early in the IVD medical instrument development process to avoid bottlenecks, interaction conflicts, performance surprises and optimize the best instrument architecture.

-By taking the time to listen to the voice of the customer, engaging with users, and performing concept testing, KMC is able to develop a more precise definition of an instruments features and functions.
-Simulation modeling provides the tools needed to optimize the instruments architecture during the concept phase and provides confidence that a thorough feasibility analysis was completed.
+By taking the time to listen to the voice of the customer, engaging with users, and performing IVD instrument concept testing, KMC is able to develop a more precise definition of an IVD medical instrument's features and functions.
+Simulation modeling provides the tools needed to optimize the IVD instrument's architecture during the concept phase and provides confidence that a thorough feasibility analysis was completed.

 Specifically, the simulation modeling process unveils instrument behavior that can enhance or hinder architectural development.
 Optimizing architecture during the concept phase provides many advantages to the instrument development process, such as:

 - Compares operational performance tradeoffs (throughput, operator interaction, flexibility)

 - Exposes architectural-related deficiencies, process limitations and technical risks

 - Uncovers potential surprises in system behaviors and interactions

 - Allows quantitative evaluations of scheduling algorithms